xetus-oss/docker-archiva/README.md

 Archiva 2.x suffers from a series quirks.
 Most of them can be reasonably avoided and here are some hints so your experience is smooth.

--   Admin UI: After refresh, navigate to a new section and back again
+-   _(Web UI) After refresh, navigate to a new section and back again_

     While Archiva's REST endpoints are solid, the web UI has lots has lots of little annoyances.
 For example, if you refesh a page while signed in, you have to navigate to a *new* page before things work properly.

--   Disable local user password expiration

-    Local user password expiration wasn't carefully implemented in Archiva.
-We recommend just disabling the feature.
+You'll get a series of 401 responses initially.

--   If you've botched your configuration, edit the `archiva.xml`
+-   _If you've botched your configuration, manually edit the `archiva.xml`_

 # Change Log